poorsquinky/resume/resume.md

 Conflict Resolution
 - Skilled at resolving interpersonal and team conflicts

-Problem Solving
-- Innovative solutions to complex technical challenges

 Strategic Planning
 - Aligning technical goals with overall business objectives
-- Pre-planning to anticipate problems before they happen
+- Designing systems and processes to anticipate problems before they happen

 Team Development
 - Mentoring technical staff for personal and professional advancement